This handy glossary will explain the terms LivePlan uses throughout the app.

-Company: In LivePlan, a company is a container - it holds one each of the following: a Pitch, a Plan, and a Forecast, plus Benchmarks data, schedule Milestones, and a Scoreboard.
+Company: In LivePlan, a company is a container - it holds one each of the following: a Pitch, a Plan, and a Forecast, plus Benchmarks data, schedule Milestones, and a Dashboard.
 You can create as many companies in LivePlan as you like, but there may be a limit on how many of these can be active at one time (see above).

 Contributor: Someone who has received an invitation from you to edit a company in your LivePlan account.
 Contributors can make changes in the Pitch, Plan, Forecast, and Schedule tabs.
-You can optionally give them access to the Benchmarks and Scoreboard tabs.
+You can optionally give them access to the Benchmarks and Dashboard tabs.

 Forecast: In LivePlan, the Forecast tab is where you enter the numbers of your business plan - sources of revenue, costs and expenses, financing, and more.
 The data you enter in the Forecast tab will populate both the Pitch and the Plan.

 Guest: Someone who has received an invitation from you to view a company in your LivePlan account.
 Guests can view everything in the Pitch, Plan, Forecast, and Schedule tabs.
 They can post comments in the Plan tab, but they can’t many changes anywhere in your account.
-You can optionally give them access to view the Benchmarks and Scoreboard tabs.
+You can optionally give them access to view the Benchmarks and Dashboard tabs.

 License/Active Company: Any company in your account that is currently available to edit or share with others.
 Your LivePlan account comes with a limited number of active companies/licenses, but you can have an unlimited number of archived companies (see above).
 And you can always upgrade the account to include more active companies for an additional fee.

 Mapping: When you connect your QuickBooks Online or Xero account to your LivePlan account, the Mapping process involves connecting specific accounts from your accounting solution with specific entries in your LivePlan forecast.
-This allows the LivePlan Scoreboard to compare your forecast side-by-side with your actuals, so you can monitor the health of your business.
+This allows the LivePlan Dashboard to compare your forecast side-by-side with your actuals, so you can monitor the health of your business.

 Milestone: In LivePlan, the Schedule tab is where you establish Milestones, which are major events and tasks along the road to starting your business.
 Milestones should have a reasonable due date and a measurable result.